akrzemi1/__sandbox__/string_view_ctor.md

 A special case of this use case is in programs or their modules where a zero-sized string is already being treated as an invalid value.
 In such cases when we conflate the invalid null-pointer input with an invalid zero-sized string input, this will not affect the semantics as they will be processed uniformly with defensive checks of the form `sv.empty()`.

+### 7.2.
+Inability to enforce narrow contracts

+Sometimes it is acknowledged that having narrow contracts is desireable, and helps in asserting program correcness.
+But for economical reasons it is infeasible to migrate a large code-base of a program which previously did not make a dsitinction into narrow and wide contracts, given the resources that the developement team has to spare.
+In those cases leaving the wide contracts as they are and manually trying address the unexpected input in each function may be the only option within economical reach.
+In this case one expects every new type to have a wide contract.

 ## 8. Alternatives

 In this chapter we explore how the use cases of the proponents of P0903R1 can be addressed without changing `std::string_view`,